mdibl/biocore_documentation/bioinformatics/worksheets/assembly_worksheet.md

 The path to your specific User directory is `/mnt/courses/biol2566/people/` followed by your username

-Once you've migrated into your directory, you should see folder such as `analysis`, `data`, etc

-These are the folders that you'll be working with for the worksheet, and duration of the course
+This User directory will be automatically populated with `Analysis`, `Data`, etc by Commander, and scripts you launch will dump their output here, in a predictable, findable, and structured format

-We are also going to be editing some template files, to point towards your specific directory structure
+We're going to be editing some template files to point towards your specific directory structure, but first, we need to retrieve them

 Those template files can be found at `/mnt/courses/biol2566/software/compbio_commander/paramfile_templates`